-As 10DLC continues to evolve, the wireless carriers have identified a gap in the registration process - campaigns are not being registered appropriately and do not adhere to the carriers’ codes of conduct.
+As 10DLC continues to evolve, the wireless carriers have identified a gap in the registration process - campaigns aren't being registered appropriately and don't adhere to the carriers’ codes of conduct.
 As a result, there have been changes to the sole proprietor use case and now there will be additional review (vetting) completed on newly registered campaigns.
 There are 3 major changes associated with the campaign vetting process:

 - All newly created 10DLC campaigns will be subject to manual review and will be placed in a “pending” status until this review is completed.